 - Can you describe "done" in one paragraph?
 If yes, a scoped build or Site Review may fit.
 If not, Discovery first.

-Stay on the page builder for brochure goals, no search dependency, and no weekly workarounds.
-Stretch the builder with a better template or one-time freelancer setup if you are close.
-Get scoped help when the site drives revenue and speed, integrations, or custom flows are non-negotiable.
+Stay on the page builder for brochure goals, no search dependency, and no weekly workarounds: DIY or with Page Builder Launch.
+Stretch the builder with a better template if you are close.
+Get a custom scoped build when the site drives revenue and speed, integrations, or custom flows are non-negotiable.

 What to do next